 - Nausea and vomiting

 The longer someone consumes alcohol after developing alcoholic hepatitis, the more damage their liver becomes.
 The more damaged the liver becomes, the greater the risk of encountering severe health complications.
 Some of those complications include the development of enlarged veins that restrict blood flow, ascites, kidney failure, and cirrhosis, the final stage of ARLD.
 For reference, a study published by the National Institutes of Health revealed that 10% to 35% of heavy drinkers have alcoholic hepatitis.
+Left untreated, cirrhosis also increases the risk of developing liver cancer.

 Stage Three: Cirrhosis

 The last and final stage of ARLD is the worst, say most gastroenterologists and hepatologists.
 And it’s not too difficult to see why they share that opinion.
-In short, cirrhosis refers to severe and irreversible scarring of the liver.
+In short, cirrhosis refers to severe and irreversible scar tissue forming on the liver.
 If an individual doesn’t seek treatment for cirrhosis and continues to drink, they will develop more and more scars on their liver.
 Eventually, the liver loses its ability to perform critical, life-sustaining functions, which can prove fatal.
 Cirrhosis symptoms are similar to alcoholic hepatitis symptoms in that most people with cirrhosis struggle with jaundice, fatigue, and changes in appetite.
 They also struggle with the following:

 - Clubbing of the fingers